BG3-RAW-Mods/bg3-RAW-addon/README.md

 Core changes:
 - set PHB durations
-- you can administering a potion to another character with an action
 - healing potion doesn't remove Burning

 You can enable optional rules with config value: